AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]]

-The other great advantage of using $"ReLU"$ is that it is a very fast activation function.
+The other great advantage of using $"ReLU"$ is that it is a very fast activation function @relu.
+It made my network way faster than with $tanh$.
 And Glorot is the best initialization I found when using $"ReLU"$.
+So now I had the best of both worlds.

 #align(left)[
     #box(inset: (top: 10pt, bottom: 5pt))[